seyedjafariy/AIO/README.md

 [![Awesome Kotlin Badge](https://kotlin.link/awesome-kotlin.svg)](https://github.com/KotlinBy/awesome-kotlin)

-A project with a future to show latest trends on Android.
+A highly modularized Android project with a future to show latest trends on Android.

 ## Who is it for?